polterguy/phosphorusfive/README.md

 I recommend you start out with ["the guide"](https://github.com/polterguy/phosphorusfive-dox), for then to refer back to the reference documentation for the [plugins](plugins/), as the need surface.
 Most of the examples in the core and plugin documentation, assumes you are using [System42](https://github.com/polterguy/system42), and either its Executor or CMS apps.
-Below is a screenshot of Phosphorus Five used in combination with [Micro](https://github.com/polterguy/micro).

 Notice, Phosphorus Five comes with an integrated _"AppStore"_ out of the box, which allows you to create your own Bazars, where you distribute your apps and components, either for a fee, or as open source projects.
 This approach, makes it extremely modularized, allowing you to incrementally